TigersUniverse/Hypernex.Docs/docs/nexadamy/everything/uploading.md

 :::

-Simply click the `Switch to Standalone` for PC builds or `Switch to Android` for mobile builds.
+Simply drop down the `Build Platform` and select `Mobile`.
+After doing this, your solution should refresh to target Android.

 ## Building

-Click the `Build (asset type)` and off you go!
+Click the `Build` button and off you go!
 Grab some popcorn, because it may take some time for your asset to build, especially if it's your first time!